Sidiro23/Tech-Blog/README.md

   Read more about MIT here:
   [MIT](https://opensource.org/licenses/MIT)
   ## Description
-  This application generates a high quality team profile.
+  This is a Tech Blog app using a CMS-style.
   ## Installation
-  To run this application it requires to install from npm inquirer and jest for testing.To run this application simply open the terminal and type node index.
+  To run this application it requires to npm install .To run this application simply open the terminal and type npm start server.This app follows the MVC structure using handlebars,sequelize and the express-session npm package for user and password authentication.
   ## Usage
-  Run the appilication and answer the prompt questions to create an HTML page with your team members.You can asign one manager role and as many Engineer and Intern roles you like to have on your team.
+  This is a Tech Blog wher you can create new posts , comment on existing posts from other users.
+It requires a login for current users or a signup for new users.
   ## How to Contribute
   No contribution required
   ## Tests
-  You can test the application by opening the terminal and typing npm run test.
+  No tests are required for this application.
   ## Questions?
   ### If you have any questions you can reach me here:
   [https://github.com/Sidiro23](https://github.com/https://github.com/Sidiro23)